powerd6/spec/spec/flows/combine-module.md

 # Combining modules

-Combining modules is the mechanism offered by powerd6 to allow for changes to modules to be carried out in a simple manner.

 ## Combination rules

 Combining a module `A` with an empty module will result in a exact copy of `A`